clojurewerkz/welle.docs/articles/kv.md

             [clojurewerkz.welle.buckets :as wb]
             [clojurewerkz.welle.kv      :as kv]))

-(wc/connect!)
+(let [conn   (wc/connect)
+      bucket "things"]

-(wb/create "things")
+  (wb/create conn bucket)
-(kv/store "things" "a-key" (.getBytes "value"))
+  (kv/store  conn bucket "a-key" (.getBytes "value")))
 ```

-### Automatic serialization (for common formats)
+### Automatic Serialization (for Common Formats)

-In the example above we store some data as bytes: Riak is content agnostic and will happily store whatever you throw at it.
+In the example above we store some data as bytes: Riak is content
+agnostic and will happily store whatever you throw at it.
+However,
-However, most applications work with data more structured than raw bytes, for example, as JSON documents or text in the CSV format.
+most applications work with data more structured than raw bytes, for
+example, as JSON documents or text in the CSV format.
+To make
-To make developer experience a bit nicer, Riak will store content type of the stored value and Welle will automatically serialize
+developer experience a bit nicer, Riak will store content type of the
-stored value if content type is one of
+stored value and Welle will automatically serialize stored value if
+content type is one of

  * JSON
  * JSON in UTF-8